perscrew/pet-rest-api/README.md

 - Use Spring profile to allow multiple environments configuration.
 - Add OAUTH2 or JWT security to retrieve a token for the frontend.
 The library spring-security could be used.
 - Use Jpa transactions to handle concurrency
+- Add a service layer to wrap dao call.
+Currently the dao are called from the rest controller.